 Dry pasta is done when it reaches the al dente stage.
-This is defined by pasta giving only a slight resistance when bitten into.
+This is defined by pasta giving only slight resistance when bitten into.
 It is Italian for “To the tooth”.
 Throwing pasta against the wall does nothing except dirty up your kitchen.

 Ragu is defined as the sauce that remains after braising a dish.
-The flavorings, meat or poultry are browned, and then a tomato product and stock, water, wine, milk or cream is added.
+The flavorings, meat or poultry are browned, and then a tomato product and stock, water, wine, milk or cream are added.
 Very common in classic Italian dishes in which much of the tougher cuts of meat are cooked in this method and then combined into the sauce and poured over the pasta.

 There are two types of seafood sauces – White and red.
 White seafood sauces are made and flavored with herbs and made with white wine or stock.
 A red seafood sauce uses tomato as its base.
 Very common in Cajun cooking and central American cuisine.

-This type of sauce include both traditional sauces (Made from tomatoes and stock, flavored with garlic and peppers) and modern sauces, such as primavera.
+This type of sauce include both traditional sauces (Made from tomatoes and stock, flavored with garlic and peppers) and modern sauces, such as Primavera.